w3c/ServiceWorker/spec/service_worker/algorithms.md

 > This is the getter for `window.navigator.serviceWorker.controller`

-1. Let _serviceWorkerRegistration_ be the worker registration selected by this document.
+1. Let _serviceWorkerRegistration_ be the Service Worker registration used by this document.
 1. If _serviceWorkerRegistration_ is null, then
   1. Return null
 1. Return _serviceWorkerRegistration_.*activeWorker* (which may be null)